NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 	C) Keeping steps undocumented but fast
 	D) Sharing only a figure in a slide deck

-3. According to the slides, why is scripting preferred over manual steps for many analyses?
+3. Why is scripting preferred over manual steps for many analyses?

 	A) It always requires less up-front time
 	B) It makes methods harder for collaborators to inspect
 	C) It supports efficient reruns and updates over time
 	D) It removes the need for version control

-4. Which audience is explicitly listed in the slides as needing access to your workflow?
+4. Which audiences may need access to your research workflow?

 	A) Only your principal investigator
 	B) Only peer reviewers
 	C) Collaborators, peer reviewers/editors, the scientific community, and the public
 	D) Only data managers

-5. Which option best reflects the **Dissemination** facet from the slides?
+5. Which option best reflects the **Dissemination** facet?

 	A) Publishing ends the workflow; no further sharing is needed
 	B) Share data snapshots and workflows in accessible platforms (for example,